How to Remove (Delete) Symbolic Links in Linux

 A symbolic link, also known as a symlink, is a special type of file that points to another file or directory on your machine.
 It is something like a shortcut in Windows.
 A symlink can point to a file or a directory on the same or a different filesystem or partition.
 With symlinks, you can organize your files and folders more efficiently and access them more easily.

-This guide will show you how to remove (delete) symbolic links in Linux/UNIX systems using the rm
+This guide will show you how to remove (delete) symbolic links in Linux/UNIX systems using the rm, unlink, and find commands.

 Before You Begin